Decennial Air Cruise: Preparations

+The Squadrons

 The North Atlantic route

 With the weather finally cleared during the night of June 30 to July 1, Balbo set reveille at 4:15 AM for the first leg of the flight between Orbetello and Amsterdam.
 The aircraft flew over the Alps in formation, and after seven hours reached Amsterdam.
-In the Dutch city, a large number of journalists and sightseers was waiting for the water landing, during which Sergeant Mechanic Ugo Quintavalla lost his life.
+In the Dutch city, a large number of journalists and sightseers was waiting for the water landing, during which Sergeant Mechanic Ugo Quintavalle lost his life.
 The seaboat flipped over, likely due to an error made by the pilot of the I-DINI aircraft Captain Mario Baldini.
-While three of the crew and a passenger were saved, Quintavalla died trapped in the wreckage.
-In Amsterdam the aviators were welcomed with public ceremonies and Balbo was given the keys to the city.
+While three of the crew and a passenger were saved, Quintavalle died trapped in the wreckage.
+In Amsterdam the aviators were welcomed with public ceremonies, and Balbo was given the keys to the city.
 In a message to Mussolini, portrayed in an American cartoon, Balbo said: "They gave us everything but rest and sleep".

 The second leg of the flight took place the day after from Amsterdam to Derry, covering the 625 miles between the two cities in 6 hours and 12 minutes.
 The Italian aviators traveled on a Royal Air Force speedboat through cheering crowds and were received by the Mayor at Guild Hall.

 On July 5 the Armada flew from Derry to Reykjavík, encountering heavy fog for about half an hour.
 By dropping to an altitude of 30 meters, at which the waves were visible, they managed to fly past the fog and eventually reach the Icelandic capital safely at 6PM.
 Thousands of Icelanders assembled at the waterfront to welcome the airmen.

 After 6 days in Reykjavík due to bad weather, on July 12 the squadrons took off with destination Cartwright, the hardest leg of the journey.
 In case of difficulties, the aircraft could have stopped half-way through in Julianehaab at the repair and supply depot prepared at the location identified by Captain Enea Silvio Recagno during the preparations.
-That was unnecessary however, and after 12 hours of flight the expedition reached Canada; the number of aviators that successfully crossed the Norther Atlantic went from 28 to 127.
+That was unnecessary however, and after 12 hours of flight the expedition reached Newfoundland; the number of aviators that successfully crossed the Northern Atlantic went from 28 to 127.
 The six hours flight from Cartwright to Shediac was uneventful amid good weather.
 In Shediac, where at the time the population was around 10,000, a crowd of 30,000 awaited the Italians.